tfullwood/yelp-roulette/README.md

 * Add location functionality (either lat/long or location searches)
 * Pagination
 * Considering adding hours / is open functionality as well
+* Add loading spinner to the business list - on fetchBusinesses set spinner